maliahavlicek/ci_mentor_insights/PORTFOLIO_1_CSS_HTML_ESSENTIALS.md

 Talk about if the site is 1 page vs multiple pages.
 Say what loads by default & how to get access to other pages/sections.

+## Design Elements
+🚀 **merit & beyond**

+what are some of they key User Interactive elements and bits of functionally you will have on your site: tables, accordions, maps, videos, forms with inputs, text areas, select/dropdowns

 ## Wireframes
 🚀 **merit & beyond**